 Control actions for a locked outlet will not be available in the web interface, and the outlet will not be affected by group actions or Smart Load Shedding actions.
 SNMP and CLI control actions will be ignored for a locked outlet.

 Groups

-The Groups configuration page allows you to create and delete groups and to assign outlets to groups.
+The Groups configuration page is used for creation and deletion of group and assignment of outlets to groups.

 Creating a group: